 Our journey will start from the town of Bolsena, which resides on the lake that takes its name.
 Technically Bolsena is in Latium, a different region than Tuscany, but its strategic position just on the border between Tuscany and Umbria makes it a good start for who wants to venture in a wine-gastronomic journey through two of the most visited Italian regions, Tuscany and Umbria.

-Now, I should probably open up a bit with you (few) readers and not just putting it down to that.
-The truth is, I like to consider Bolsena some sort of a second home, although I don’t have any blood bonds with it.
+I like to consider Bolsena some sort of a second home, although I don’t have any blood bonds with it.
 None of my relatives live there, nor do I have family roots in that area.
 I just happened to meet Bolsena for the first time in 1994, when I was 15, during a 10-day long boy-scout camp (yes, I was a boy scout!)
 After that, I went back there for a weekend in December 1998 for what I now recall as probably one of the milestones in my life.
 Up to now and since then, I have been going to Bolsena at least once a year (even more before moving to London), and for some strange reason, most of the times it turned out to be a worth-to-remember occasion, of those that one treasures in one’s heart.

 The town is easily reachable from Rome, about 120km, and is just on the Via Cassia, one of the ancient Roman roads which linked Rome to Florentia (now Florence).
 The Via Cassia is by far my favourite old Roman roads that are still used in Italy, although I was born and grew up on another of those, the Via Casilina, which linked Rome to Casilinum, now called Capua.